TomNere/hevc-demo/HEVCDemo/Assets/InfoTexts/English/DecodedFrames.md

-﻿- images in PNG format created by decoding algorithm of the H.265 codec
+﻿Frames of video created by decoding algorithm of the H.265 codec.